-- Annually there is analysis of the security risks of the information in the Corporate Information Systems (Sistemas de Información Corporativos, or "SIC"), which allows obtaining a list of the most significant risks, with assessment thereof, and establishing the actions and measures necessary to reduce or maintain the level of risk of those considered to be most important. - The security rules are reviewed annually, or whenever there are significant changes, in order to assure maintenance of their suitability, adequacy and effectiveness. - An inventory is maintained of all assets (equipment, software, applications and information) that are a part of the SIC.
-Each asset must have an assigned responsible organisational unit. - General measures are established to protect the information, depending on the category in which it is classified.
-In addition, the responsible unit may define specific measures complementing the general measures. - -.
-Security documentation addressed to employees and outside collaborators is prepared and published. - The heads of the units are to verify that new employees and outside collaborators are aware of the published information security documentation.
-Also, they are to see to it that these persons comply with the content of the documentation. - The Human Resources Office is to report to the Information Technologies and Systems Department on all movements of personnel, internal and external (hires, departures, transfers and changes of position) in order for it to apply the corresponding changes in rights of access to the information systems. - All employees and collaborators must return the computer equipment in their possession at the end of the employment, contract or relationship with the company, and may not appropriate information. - A risk evaluation will be conducted to determine the security implications deriving from the process of participation of outside collaborators in business processes, and appropriate controls will be defined and implemented. - The Human Resources Office will define and implement the physical security measures to protect the facilities in which the information systems are housed against damage caused by fire, flood and other forms of natural or man-made disasters.
-In addition, it will establish appropriate controls of entrance into restricted access areas, to ensure that only authorised personnel are allowed access. - The Information Technologies and Systems Department will ensure proper and secure operation of the information systems for which it is responsible, by preparation and implementation of appropriate operating procedures.
+Annually there is analysis of the security risks of the information in the Corporate Information Systems (Sistemas de Información Corporativos, or "SIC"), which allows obtaining a list of the most significant risks, with assessment thereof, and establishing the actions and measures necessary to reduce or maintain the level of risk of those considered to be most important.

+- The security rules are reviewed annually, or whenever there are significant changes, in order to assure maintenance of their suitability, adequacy and effectiveness.

+- An inventory is maintained of all assets (equipment, software, applications and information) that are a part of the SIC.
+Each asset must have an assigned responsible organisational unit.

+- General measures are established to protect the information, depending on the category in which it is classified.
+In addition, the responsible unit may define specific measures complementing the general measures.

+Security documentation addressed to employees and outside collaborators is prepared and published.

+The heads of the units are to verify that new employees and outside collaborators are aware of the published information security documentation.
+Also, they are to see to it that these persons comply with the content of the documentation.

+The Human Resources Office is to report to the Information Technologies and Systems Department on all movements of personnel, internal and external (hires, departures, transfers and changes of position) in order for it to apply the corresponding changes in rights of access to the information systems.

+- All employees and collaborators must return the computer equipment in their possession at the end of the employment, contract or relationship with the company, and may not appropriate information.

+A risk evaluation will be conducted to determine the security implications deriving from the process of participation of outside collaborators in business processes, and appropriate controls will be defined and implemented.

+The Human Resources Office will define and implement the physical security measures to protect the facilities in which the information systems are housed against damage caused by fire, flood and other forms of natural or man-made disasters.
+In addition, it will establish appropriate controls of entrance into restricted access areas, to ensure that only authorised personnel are allowed access.

+01 AND CORPORAT

+THE INTEGRATED COMPLIANCE RISK

+OFFICIAI NNEXE

+AS THE EXPRESSION

+'NMV

+The Information Technologies and Systems Department will ensure proper and secure operation of the information systems for which it is responsible, by preparation and implementation of appropriate operating procedures.
 These procedures will contemplate separation of duties to reduce the risk of negligence or deliberate misuse of the system.
 In the case of provision of computer services by third parties, the Information Technologies and Systems Department must verify that the agreed security controls and service levels have been implemented and are maintained by the third parties.

-The Information Technologies and Systems Department is responsible for defining rules, and precedures for
+The Information Technologies and Systems Department is responsible for defining rules and procedures for management of access (authentication and authorisation) by users to the information systems.

-- The Information Technologies and Systems Department is responsible for defining rules and procedures for management of access (authentication and authorisation) by users to the information systems. - Formal communications procedures will be established to ensure that information security incidents and weaknesses associated with the information systems are communicated to it in a manner allowing timely corrective action. - An Informatics Contingency Plan (Plan de Contingencias Informáticas, or "PCI") is prepared for the information systems, so that in the event of a disaster destroying them or making them unavailable resumption of service may be accomplished at a time consistent with their level of criticality. - F.3.3.
-Internal control policies and procedures to monitor the management of activity subcontracted to third parties, as well as such matters of evaluation, calculation or valuation as may be entrusted to independent experts, which may materially affect the financial statements.
+Formal communications procedures will be established to ensure that information security incidents and weaknesses associated with the information systems are communicated to it in a manner allowing timely corrective action

+An Informatics Contingency Plan (Plan de Contingencias Informáticas, or "PCI") is prepared for the information systems, so that in the event of a disaster destroying them or making them unavailable resumption of service may be accomplished at a time consistent with their level of criticality.

+Internal control policies and procedures to monitor the management of activity subcontracted F.3.3 to third parties, as well as such matters of evaluation, calculation or valuation as may be entrusted to independent experts, which may materially affect the financial statements.